Showing posts with label 1989. Show all posts

 Power-ups & other stuff

-Rotor could have been a very simple game of shooting/collecting stuff and leaving.
+Rotor could have been a simple game of shooting/collecting stuff.
 But it's not.
-Arcana obviously thought this would have been far too boring so jazzed it up with pointless clutter.
+Arcana obviously thought this would be far too boring, so jazzed it up with pointless clutter.
 Let's begin with its user interface...

 On the left-hand side, is a map detailing your position, the dots above that are your remaining lives.
 The coordinates of zeros will change once the mission is complete to show the exit location to rendezvous (the other coordinates are your current location).
 The three icons between these are 1) the time left until a bomb explodes.
 2) The time left until a disabled laser resumes.
 3) The required number of crystals to gain exit coordinates.